awillats/clinc/OUTLINE.md

 \end{bmatrix}}_{x}
 \]
 - why consider multiple perspectives

+[^best]: best-case meaning, parameters aren't pathological, you've collected enough data etc.
 ## Reachability
-- concept of **binary reachability** as a "best case scenario" for identification.
+- concept of **binary reachability** as a "best case scenario[^best]" for identification.
   - binary reachability describes which pairs of nodes we expect to have any correlation
   - can be used to predict "equivalence classes", i.e. circuits which may be indistinguishable under certain interventions
   - how binary reachability is computed
+    - series of powers corresponds to projecting the network forward in time to see n-steps ahead
     - [...equations here...]
-- **graded reachability** can help predict the influence of parameter values (e.g. edge weights, time-constants) on identifiability
+- **graded(weighted) reachability** can help predict the influence of parameter values (e.g. edge weights, time-constants) on identifiability
   - quantifies impact of inputs, noise on outputs
   - easiest to describe/understand in linear-gaussian setting
   - [...equations here...]

 <a name='figure-reachability'></a>
-🏞️ **Figure:** illustrate reachability 🏞️
+🏞️ **Figure:** illustrate reachability *(skip for now)* 🏞️

 ## Understanding identification through derived properties of circuits (reachability rules)